 Olive Branch has benefited thousands of internally displaced Syrians and local residents within the Daraa and Alqunaitera provinces of southern Syria since 2012 through its projects in education, humanitarian aid, development, and agriculture.
 The NGO has over 240 staff based primarily within Syria, and is led by Syrian expatriates in Turkey, Lebanon, and other host countries.
 Respected by the international humanitarian community, Olive Branch has unique access to this region of Syria and locally sources the majority of its project inputs.

-The Sustainable International Medical Relief Organization was established by a group of Syrian doctors in late 2014.
-SIMRO supports long-term strategic medical relief projects in Syria through medical training, health care, information management, and safe infrastructure.
-SIMRO began rehabilitating the underground Avicenna National Hospital in Idlib city in 2016, with funds from the United Nations and international NGOs.
-SIMRO is partnering with RPI and others to complete, train, and open the underground Women and Children's Hospital within this facility.
-SIMRO is based in Gaziantep, Turkey, where it is a registered NGO.
+The Sustainable International Medical Relief Organization was established by a group of Syrian doctors in 2014.
+SIMRO supports long-term strategic medical relief projects in Syria.
+SIMRO recognized the need to move hospitals underground for greater safety during the armed conflict.
+In 2016, SIMRO began rehabilitating the underground floors of the Avicenna National Hospital in Idlib with international funding.
+SIMRO is partnering with RPI to complete the construction of the Women and Children’s Hospital in this facility and to support future staff training and operations.
+SIMRO is based in Turkey, where it is a registered NGO.

 MAPS was set-up in 2013 by a Syrian neurosurgeon and initially operated under the wings of several non-profit entities in Lebanon before securing its own NGO status in early 2015.
 MAPS has provided over 400,000 Syrian refugees in Bekaa Valley and Aarsal with non-formal education, health care, continuing education, community service, and relief items.
 The NGO has 220 Syrian staff working on its education programs.
 MAPS is also registered in Germany and receives funding from several other aid agencies.